We are stuck

 Then all that remains is the acceptance that we can never fully fathom another person or fully understand his motives.
 Every human being is deeply a mystery.

-I will never fully understand why my ex-husband jeopardized thirty years of marriage and started a new life with a woman who could be his daughter.
+I will never fully understand why my ex-husband jeopardized thirty years of marriage.
+He started a new life with a woman who could be his daughter.

 I know he had a terrible childhood, without any softness or warmth.
 That may explain how he was able to take this step, so numb as if all those years hadn’t happened.